Image source: Photospin.com

 Put Yourself in Your Reader's Shoes

 Although there are a lot of variables, the most important one is that the subject line needs to appeal primarily to the recipient's self-interest, not yours.
-In other words, the subject line needs to appeal to a goal the reader wants to achieve, not what you want them to do.
+In other words, the subject line should focus on the reader and a goal he or she wants to achieve.

 SEE ALSO: 6 Tips to Write Mobile Friendly Subject Lines